worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 Then create an environment variable called `ENDPOINT_SECRET` with the value you just copied from Stripe.

 For our app's webhook code, we can once again tweak Stripe's sample code.
-We'll use [this order fulfillment code](https://stripe.com/docs/payments/checkout/fulfill-orders#fulfill) as a base, which is the same code that's displayed on the right-hand side of the page pictured above.
+We'll use [this order fulfillment code](https://stripe.com/docs/payments/checkout/fulfill-orders#fulfill) as a base.
 Add this code below your `endpoint_secret` assignment:

 ```python
 @app.route('/fulfill-hook', methods=['POST'])